nervous-energy/connells-readme/README.md

 ## Acknowledgements
 I've been fortunate to have coaching and counsel from several great people.
 Dr Pepe Catlan, Bruno Tavares, Douglas Squirrel, Julia Hawkins & Steve Beck.
-Plus a ton of feedback and inspiration from excellent product leaders and engineers.
+Plus a ton of feedback and inspiration from excellent product leaders and engineers I've worked with.
+I'm indebted to you all, thank you.